S-Shah-Lab/eeg_tools/README.md

 ### Supporting Files
 The following files are needed to run the scripts correctly.
 They should be placed in the same folder with the other scripts.

 These files contain channel information for the different montages that we are currently using.
+Currenlty only three montages are accepted by the scripts: DSI 24 channels, g.tec 32 channels, EGI 128 channels.

 - DSI24_location.txt
+- GTEC32_location.txt
 - EGI128_location.txt
-- GTEC32_location.txt

 This Python file contains important dictionaries such as channel names conversion, symmetric channels, channels in each brain region, etc.